prakharmehta95/Thesis/Readme.txt

-This is the repository of the utilities of the future project which consists of folders for each mini project.
-The first one is Solar_PV_Adoption.
+This is the repository of the utilities of the future main project.
+There will be several mini projects within the main project and each mini project has a spicific folder.
+The first mini project is Solar_PV_Adoption.